slicervm/docs.slicervm.com/docs/examples/jenkins.md

 ### Create a custom image for the Jenkins slaves

-### Create a custom image with pre-installed software

 If you want to pre-install any software on the slave images, you can create your own Dockerfile that extends the base Slicer image.

 By pre-loading the JRE, we can speed up Jenkins slave startup times by skipping an installation of Java on every boot.
+We may produce an image with the JRE pre-installed in a future release, but most teams tend to want to add something like Docker or Terraform into their slave images.

 ```Dockerfile
 FROM ghcr.io/openfaasltd/slicer-systemd:5.10.240-x86_64-latest